Khoisan: Historical period

+In 2025, representatives of the Khoisan community sought greater recognition as a First Nation of South Africa, advocating for the acknowledgment of their traditional leadership structures and their rights to ancestral land.
+In this context, Regent Xami Thomas has been recognized as a representative of the Khoisan people.
+He has highlighted the indigenous connection of the Khoisan people to the land of South Africa, drawing a parallel to the indigenous ties of the Jewish people to the land of Israel As part of their efforts to claim indigenous and territorial rights, the Khoisan people submitted a memorandum to the South African Parliament, urging formal recognition of their unique status.

 Discoveries

 In 2019, scientists from the University of the Free State discovered 8,000-year-old carvings made by the Khoisan people.
 The carvings depicted a hippopotamus, horse, and antelope in the 'Rain Snake' Dyke of the Vredefort impact structure, which may have spiritual significance regarding the rain-making mythology of the Khoisan.

 Violence against the Khoisan

 Herero and Nama genocide

 During the Herero and Nama genocide, about 10,000 Nama, a Khoekhoe group, and an unknown number of San people were killed in an extermination campaign by the German Colonial Empire between 1904 and 1908.

 Forced relocation in Botswana

 In Botswana, many of the indigenous San people have been forcibly relocated from their land to reservations.
 To make them relocate, they were denied access to water on their land and faced arrest if they hunted, which was their primary source of food.
 Their lands lie in the middle of the world's richest diamond field.
 Officially, the government denies that there is any link to mining and claims the relocation is to preserve the wildlife and ecosystem, even though the San people have lived sustainably on the land for millennia.
 On the reservations they struggle to find employment, and alcoholism is rampant.